jgmakin/rbmish/README.md

    But since the outputs of this function _only_ ever get used by `params.testEFH`, the user is really free to set them to whatever he likes, as long as they are compatible with the function he has assigned to `params.testEFH`.

+## How to run your own recurrent EFH
+...